horberlan/Gamenian/README.md

 ### Rules and game-play

-***This is the two opponents version of Outscore***
+***This is the two opponents version of Gamenian***

-*Outscore* is played progressively while marking down accumulated scores in one visible paper where each player has his current score.
+*Gamenian* is played progressively while marking down accumulated scores in one visible paper where each player has his current score.

 Example: